 Revolution for Cats gets high marks from cat owners for its effectiveness and ease of use.
 This liquid is applied once a month to the nape of the cat's neck and controls fleas, heartworm, hookworm, roundworm and ear mites for four weeks -- regardless of baths, shampoos or thunderstorms.
-Both vets and users say it is very effective, and users like the fact that it dries faster than other topical medications, such as Advantage II for Cats (*Est. $60 for a six-month supply).
+Both vets and users say it is very effective, and users like the fact that it dries faster than other topical medications, such as Advantage II for Cats (Est. $55 for a 6-month supply).

 However, we also saw more reports of side effects for Revolution than we did for Advantage II, including some that were severe.
 This may explain why Revolution for Cats requires a prescription from a vet, while Advantage II is available without one.
 The active ingredient in Revolution, selamectin, can cause skin and eye irritation in humans as well, and the product instructions say to wear gloves while applying it.
 Although most users say application is easy, a few report that their cats dislike the process and will try to squirm away.
 If you do not need the parasite protection of Revolution, you may have better results with Advantage II for Cats, which is also less expensive.